 ADD

 5.B113b The frequency band 37-40.5 GHz is identified for use by administrations wishing to implement the terrestrial component of International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-[Resolutions [B113-IMT 40/50 GHZ] (WRC-19) and 750 (Rev.WRC-19) apply.][Resolution [B113-IMT 40/50 GHZ] (WRC-19) applies.][Resolution 750 (Rev.WRC-19) applies.]
 (WRC-19)

+[Korea’s view: The Republic of Korea supports no condition necessary for condition C2a to C2e.
+Therefore, additional resolution to define specific conditions for this band would not be needed.]

 For Method C2, Alternative 2, Condition C2b, Options 3